Identifiability and Inference for Generalized Latent Factor Models: Conclusion

 In this article, we present a statistical inference framework for maximum likelihood estimation of generalized latent factor models under a series of easily satisfied identifiability conditions that have been commonly applied in practice.
 We present necessary and sufficient conditions for prescribing zeros in the loading matrix for both orthogonal and oblique designs.
 We establish consistency and asymptotic normality for maximum likelihood estimators across a wide range of identifiability conditions.
 Our contributions significantly advance the factor analysis literature by offering guidelines on statistical inference involving correlated factors and the design of the loadings.
 We validate our findings through simulation studies and an application to the International Personality Item Pool dataset.

 Our work opens up several possibilities for future research.
 In this study, we have assumed that the number of latent factors is known and fixed.
-It remains to explore the scenarios where the number of latent dimensions is diverging with $N$ and $J$.
+It remains to explore the scenarios where the number of latent dimensions diverges with $N$ and $J$.
 Another related direction is to develop inference procedures for determining the number of latent dimensions.
-Furthermore, given our theoretical results of the limiting distributions for all loading parameters, another potential direction involves developing multiple testing procedures to further investigate the loading matrix structure.
+Furthermore, given our theoretical results of the limiting distributions for all loading parameters, another potential direction involves developing multiple testing procedures to further investigate the loading matrix structure. {Third, the identifiability conditions in our paper focus on restrictions on the second-moment matrices of factors and loadings.
+A very interesting direction is to study other identifiability conditions that involve higher moments~\citep{Rohe2020VintageFA}.} {In addition, our paper focuses on minimal identifiability conditions for resolving rotational indeterminacy.
+An important direction for future research is to study over-identified settings.
+In deciding which constraints to impose under such settings, likelihood-based methods such as goodness-of-fit tests and information criteria may be useful, and our work provides a first step toward understanding the behavior of the likelihood under identifiability constraints.}